Equation of state and speed of sound of (2+1)-flavor QCD in strangeness-neutral matter at non-vanishing net baryon-number density: Conclusions

 We furthermore constructed the QCD equation of state ($P(n_B)$, $\epsilon(n_B)$).
 We showed that the Taylor series can be resummed using \pade approximants.
 The regime where Taylor expansions and \pade approximants agree with each other gives further confidence in the validity range of current Taylor expansion results varying from $\hmu_B\simeq 2.5$ at low temperatures to $\hmu_B\gtrsim 3$ at $T> 200$~MeV.

-We showed that $\order{\hmu_B^4}$ Taylor series results for the pressure provide a good description of the EoS in the entire parameter range currently accessible in the beam energy scan performed at RHIC in collider mode.
+We showed that $\order{\hmu_B^4}$ Taylor series results for the pressure provide a good description of the EoS in almost the entire parameter range currently accessible in the beam energy scan performed at RHIC in collider mode.
 This allows for an analytic ansatz for the $\hmu_B$-dependent part of the EoS of strangeness-neutral, isospin-symmetric matter, valid at temperatures $T\gtrsim 135$~MeV and $\mu_B/T\lesssim 2.5$, which requires as input only the two leading-order Taylor expansion coefficients ($P_2(T),\ P_4(T))$ of the pressure series.
+We note, however, that this conclusion is based on lattice calculation with $N_{\tau}=8$ lattices only.

 For the first time, we presented results for the speed of sound in strangeness-neutral matter at non-zero net baryon-number density.
-We showed that the minimum in $c_s^2$, present at $\hmu_B=0$ and for $s/n_B>100$ at temperatures close to the pseudo-critical line, will disappear at smaller values of $s/n_B$, {\it i.e} for large $n_B$ in the vicinity of $\Tpc$.
+We showed that the minimum in $c_s^2$ becomes shallower and its position shifts toward smaller temperatures for $s/n_B \le 100$.
+It is possible that this minimum will disappear for sufficiently small $s/n_B$.
+All data presented in the figures of this paper can be found in Ref.\cite{epubdata:2980715}.

-\emph{Acknowledgments.---} This work was supported by: (i) The U.S. Department of Energy, Office of Science, Office of Nuclear Physics through the Contract No. DE-SC0012704; (ii) The U.S. Department of Energy, Office of Science, Office of Nuclear Physics within the framework of Scientific Discovery through Advance Computing (SciDAC) award \textit{Fundamental Nuclear Physics at the Exascale and Beyond}; (iii) The Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project numbers 315477589-TRR 211 and ``NFDI 39/1" for the PUNCH4NFDI consortium; (iv) The grant 05P2018 (ErUM-FSP T01) of the German Bundesministerium f\"ur Bildung und Forschung; (v) The grant 283286 of the European Union.
+\emph{Acknowledgments.---} This work was supported by: (i) The U.S. Department of Energy, Office of Science, Office of Nuclear Physics through the Contract No. DE-SC0012704; (ii) The U.S. Department of Energy, Office of Science, Office of Nuclear Physics within the framework of Scientific Discovery through Advance Computing (SciDAC) award \textit{Fundamental Nuclear Physics at the Exascale and Beyond}; (iii) The Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project numbers 315477589-TRR 211 and 460248186 (PUNCH4NFDI); (iv) The grant 05P2018 (ErUM-FSP T01) of the German Bundesministerium f\"ur Bildung und Forschung; (v) The grant 283286 of the European Union.
 D.B. was supported by the Intel Corporation.

 This research used awards of computer time provided by: (i) The INCITE program at Oak Ridge Leadership Computing Facility, a DOE Office of Science User Facility operated under Contract No. DE-AC05-00OR22725; (ii) The ALCC program at National Energy Research Scientific Computing Center, a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231; (iii) The INCITE program at Argonne Leadership Computing Facility, a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-06CH11357; (iv) The USQCD resources at the Thomas Jefferson National Accelerator Facility.